Stalk Cannibalization in Corn

 Diagnosis and Management

 The level of cannibalization can be identified by splitting stalks and looking at the interior pith.
-Stalks weakened by cannibalization will have a pith that is white in color with a “styrofoam-like” consistency.3 The closer the cannibalized pith level is to the soil line, the more the stalk is weakened.
-When stalk rots are present, the diseased pith is often discolored.
-You should also watch for “droopy” ears where the shank becomes collapsed or crimped.
-Late season drought stress combined with cannibalization of the ear shank is similar to what happens when the main stalk is cannibalized.
-If corn ears have not yet reached physiological maturity, collapsed ear shanks can cause kernels to black layer prematurely reducing grain yield.
+Stalks weakened by cannibalization will have a pith that is white in color with a “styrofoam-like” consistency.
+The closer the cannibalized pith level is to the soil line, the more the stalk is weakened.
+When stalk rot infections have occurred, the diseased pith is often discolored.
+“Droopy” (declination) ears may also be observed where the shank becomes collapsed or crimped.3 Late season drought stress combined with cannibalization of the ear shank is similar to what happens when the main stalk is cannibalized.
+If corn ears have not yet reached physiological maturity, collapsed ear shanks can cause kernels to reach black layer prematurely, reducing grain yield.
 The presence of stalk cannibalization and stalk rots in corn may not always result in stalk lodging, especially if the affected crop is harvested promptly.
 Corn products also have different stalk strengths.
 However, a corn product with strong stalks and excellent standability is still prone to lodging due to cannibalization if harvest is delayed and the crop is subjected to strong winds and heavy rain.

-Scouting should begin in the early fall to monitor the general health of lower stalks.4 Fields should be scouted separately since the level of stalk cannibalization and rot can vary from field to field and corn product as to their strength and susceptibility to lodging.
-Particular attention should be given to stalk health in fields that have endured multiple stresses during the year and further stressed by dry soil conditions during grain fill.
+Scouting should begin once the crop has surpassed growth stage R5.5 (1/2 milk line) and is approaching physiological maturity to monitor the general health of lower stalks.
+Fields should be scouted separately since the level of stalk cannibalization and rot can vary by product and from field to field.
+Particular attention should be given to stalk health in fields that have endured multiple stresses during the year and stressed by dry soil conditions during grain fill.
 Push or pinch tests can be used to check for weakened stalks that are prone to lodging.
-Walking a zigzag pattern through the field, push each stalk about 5 to 8 inches from upright (approximately a 45° angle) and note whether the plant springs back, remains tilted, or breaks.
-Also, you can test stalk firmness by squeezing or pinching each stalk at one of the lowest nodes above the brace roots.
+Begin by walking through the field in a zigzag pattern, select a plant and push the stalk to approximately a 45° angle noting whether the plant springs back, remains tilted, or breaks.
+Stalk firmness can be tested by squeezing or pinching each stalk at one of the lowest nodes above the brace roots.
 Healthy stalks are firm and cannot be compressed.
-If a stalk feels soft, it is likely prone to lodging.
+If a stalk feels soft, it is prone to lodging.
 Check at least 10 plants in each of several locations in a field.
-If more than 10% of plants exhibit stalk cannibalization or rot symptoms, it is recommended to harvest affected fields first to reduce the chance of plants lodging prior to harvest.5
+If more than 10% of plants exhibit stalk cannibalization or rotting symptoms (Figure 2), it is recommended to harvest affected fields first to reduce the chance of plants lodging prior to harvest.4,5

-Fields identified that are clearly high risk for stalk lodging prior to harvest should be scheduled for harvest as early as possible, to reduce the risk of severe lodging relative that could result in harvest losses.
+Fields identified as high risk for stalk lodging should be scheduled for harvest as early as possible to reduce the risk of harvest losses.
 Take into consideration that upright corn, depending on stalk strength, is also at risk of lodging.
-Therefore, it can be challenging to decide when to harvest the downed corn and the upright corn.
+Therefore, it can be challenging to decide how to prioritize when to harvest the downed corn and the upright corn.
 Knowing the percent of corn that is down or lodged along with the grain moisture can help determine harvest order.

 Sources